open-contracting/kingfisher-process/docs/web/api-v1.rst

 eg `Authorization: ApiKey API_KEY_GOES_HERE`

-To set the key, see :doc:`config`.
+To set the key, see :doc:`../config`.

 Creating a collection